Anxiety? Powerlessness? Ethical Distress? Use It.

-On Collective Grief: Caring for Our Emotions in the Wake of the U.S. Election
+On Collective Grief: Caring for Our Emotions in Times of Political Unrest

 Collective grief is a term used to describe the reaction of a group of people who undergo a significant loss or extreme change together.
 This can include experiencing any tragedy that affects a community or nation.
 We can feel this type of grief following a natural disaster, an act of mass violence, a hate crime, a pandemic, an act of war, or any event that threatens the safety and stability of our community.